 Rose Palermo was born in New Orleans, Louisiana, where she attended school through high school.
 She attended and received her B.A. degree from Centenary College in Shreveport, Louisiana in 1965.
 Upon her graduation from college, she attended Vanderbilt University School of Law and graduated with a Doctor of Jurisprudence degree in 1968.
 While at Vanderbilt Law School, she was a member of the International Law Society and a member of the Vanderbilt Law Review.
 Upon her graduation from law school, she worked as corporate counsel for LIN Broadcasting Company through 1970.
 She then worked for the Tennessee Law Revision Commission and helped revise the State Criminal Code.

 She entered into private practice with her partner and husband, Denty Cheatham, in 1973.
-She and Mr. Cheatham have conducted their law practice in the Music Row area since the inception of the law firm and are currently in practice with David Garrett, Jacob Thorington, Jason Talley, and Michelle Marshall.
+She and Mr. Cheatham have conducted their law practice in the Music Row area since the inception of the law firm and are currently in practice with David Garrett, Jacob Thorington, and Jason Talley.
 All of the attorneys work together as the cases may require.
 Ms. Palermo primarily handles domestic relations cases and has handled many divorces for celebrities, country music entertainers, and other high-profile clients.
 She has also consulted with and been associated with family law attorneys in California and New York.

 She and Mr. Cheatham are the parents of two sons, David Cheatham, a graduate of the University of Virginia; and Andrew Cheatham, an attorney worked for the United Nations in Europe and the Middle East for many years, and is now the Senior Advisor to the President and CEO of the Unites States Insitute for Peace.